Nanjing Massacre: Evidence collection

 especially offenses against prisoners of war.

 According to Yang Daqing, professor of History and International Affairs at George Washington University:

 While it is standard practice for governments to destroy evidence in times of defeat, in the two weeks before the Allies arrived in Japan, various Japanese agencies—the military in particular—systematically destroyed sensitive documents to a degree perhaps unprecedented in history.
 Estimates of the impact of the destruction vary.
-Tanaka Hiromi, a professor at Japan’s National Defense Academy who has conducted extensive research into remaining Imperial Japanese Army and Navy documents in Japan and overseas, claims that less than 0.1 percent of the material ordered for destruction survived.
+Tanaka Hiromi, a professor at Japan's National Defense Academy who has conducted extensive research into remaining Imperial Japanese Army and Navy documents in Japan and overseas, claims that less than 0.1 percent of the material ordered for destruction survived.

-In 2003, the director of Japan's Military History Archives of National Institute for Defense Studies said that as much 70 percent of Japan's wartime records were destroyed.
+In 2003, the director of Japan's Military History Archives of the National Institute for Defense Studies said that as much as 70 percent of Japan's wartime records were destroyed.